safiyc/reveal-the-image/README.md

 * More info can be found in the "Rules" page of the game webpage (link below)

 ## Pending Tasks
-* A larger pool of possible correct animals
 * Revise to ES6
 * DRY